Here's Where to Get Free Coffee on National Coffee Day

 Pret a Manger is celebrating National Coffee Day by offering new Club Pret subscribers 50% off their first month.
 An update to the Pret Coffee Subscription, Club Pret allows subscribers to enjoy up to five drinks a day and 20% off Pret's entire menu for $40 a month.

 To redeem, download the Pret app, follow the prompts to create an account and enter code COFFEEDAY23 at checkout.
-This offer is available from Sept.
-29 to Oct 1.
+The offer is available from Sept.
+29 to Oct.
+1.

 Quantum